Wine Country Wildfires: How You Can Help

-SANTA ROSA (KPIX 5) – With an estimated 20,000 people being evacuated because of the fires burning in the Wine Country and Northern California, many are asking how they can help.
+SANTA ROSA (KPIX 5) – With thousands evacuated and at least 3,500 homes and businesses destroyed by the wine country wildfires, many are asking how they can help.

 Shelters in Sonoma and Napa Counties are filling up, which means volunteers are needed to serve food, set up, clean up, and even help with evacuated animals.